aspose-html-cloud/aspose-html-cloud-dotnet/README.md

 - Russian to English
 * Extraction of HTML fragments using XPath queries
 * Extraction of all HTML document images in a ZIP archive
+* Recognition of text content of an image using the OCR service and its import into HTML document.
+* Recognition of text content of an image, import into HTML document with further translation to other languages.

 See [API Reference](https://apireference.aspose.cloud/words/) for full API specification.